AlesMaver/SGP/Standards/README.md

 # Data formats specification - PROPOSAL
-## Input files for the pipeline
+## Input files
 Input | Format | Description
 --- | --- | ---
 Unmapped reads | uBAM | Binary unaligned read files in a single BAM file, that keeps the read group and other information.
 Preferrable to FASTQ for data storage.
+* The input files may be deleted after the complete project analysis is complete as the relevant information is all contained in the output files

 ## Output files
 Output | Format | Description
 --- | --- | ---
 Aligned reads | CRAM | Binary alignment format that uses a genomic reference to describe differences between the aligned sequence fragments and the reference sequence
 Variant calls | gVCF (gzipped) | A variant storage format that contains the information on variant calls and variation likelihoods across the whole genome (including likelihoods for vairant and invariant sites).
+This format also serves as the input for variant calling in cohort mode.

 ## Accepted pipelines for production
 Pipeline | Location | Description